Stretch IRA Accounts

-When used properly, these new techniques can save families tens of thousands of dollars in taxable income and can also provide income to future generations.
-Also referred to as a beneficial or multi generational IRA, the “Stretch IRA” is a tax favored vehicle that can continue to provide income for a spouse, your heirs or even a favorite charity.
+When used properly, these new techniques can save families tens of thousands of dollars in taxable income and can also provide lifetime income to future generations.
+When implemented correctly, A stretch IRA can continue to provide income for a spouse, your heirs or even a favorite charity for several years.

 Unfortunately, many consumers may not always be aware of these new retirement plan strategies.
 While there are different factors that will adjust the distribution of an IRA at passing, it is important to touch upon the most common beneficial plans.

-Upon their death, most investors simply want to leave their tax-deferred accounts to a spouse and then their children with all possible income tax advantages.
+Upon their death, most investors simply want to leave their tax-deferred accounts to a spouse and then their children using all possible income tax advantages that are available.

 Spousal IRA Options And Tax Reduction Methods

-A spouse with no need for an IRA inheritance might disclaim these funds, opting to pass them on to the children.
-If the children are minors, it may be wise to consult an estate planning attorney to protect against an early lump sum payment.
+A spouse with no need for an IRA inheritance can disclaim the funds and pass them on to the children.
+If the children are minors, it may be wise to consult an estate planning attorney to protect against a lump sum distribution.

 On the other hand, if the spouse has not reached the age of 59 ½ and is in need of income, then he or she might choose to become a beneficiary of the IRA account instead of its owner.
 At this point the IRA begins to “stretch” over a lifetime.

 As a beneficiary, the spouse will be required to take a minimum distribution based on his or her life expectancy.
-This is advantageous as immediate income is created, but the spouse is not required to cash in the IRA and pay income taxes on the entire amount.
+This is advantageous as immediate income is created, but the spouse is not required to withdraw the IRA in its entirety and pay income taxes on the full amount.
 Thus, a large taxable event will be avoided.

-In the event that children are the beneficiaries of the owner’s IRA, the rules change slightly.
-While children cannot combine the inherited funds with their own retirement plans, they can choose to stretch the payments based on their own life expectancies.
+In the event that children (adult or minors) are the beneficiaries of the owner’s IRA, the rules change slightly.
+While children cannot combine the inherited funds with their own retirement plans, they can choose to stretch the payments based on their own life expectancy.

-When the children only take out their required minimum distribution, (the younger you are, the smaller the distribution) they have avoided entering higher tax brackets on all earned income for that year.
-(See Table 3)
+When children only take out their required minimum distribution, (the younger you are, the smaller the distribution) they have avoided entering higher tax brackets on all earned income for that year.

 IRS Tax Regulations For A Qualified Inheritance

 There are uniform tables used to calculate distributions for IRA owners and their beneficiaries.
-If your spouse is no more than ten years younger than you, a single table is used to calculate your required minimum distribution.
-(See Table 1)
+If your spouse is no more than ten years younger than you, a single table is used to calculate the required minimum distribution.

 A second table is used if your spouse is more than ten years your junior.
 These tables will determine your required minimum distribution at age 70 ½ based on your life expectancy.
-As life expectancy grows, the I.R.S adjusts these divisors from time to time in order to reflect the fact that people are living longer.
+(As life expectancy grows, the I.R.S may and has adjusted these divisors in order to reflect the fact that people are living longer.)

-With proper planning and advice, the “Stretch IRA” can be an extremely valuable and essential part of your estate plan.
-It is important to work with knowledgeable advisors in order to protect IRA dollars from income taxes as well as other market risks.
+With proper planning and advice, a “stretch” beneficial IRA can be an extremely valuable and essential part of your estate plan.
+It is important to work with knowledgeable a adviser in order to protect IRA dollars from income taxes as well as other market risks.